 Now, imagine that person without the money.
 Without the fame, the power, the fanbase.
 Would you want to know him?
 Be friends with him?
 Be associated with him in any way?
 Would you look at that person and still think that he is better than you?
 That his life has more value, somehow?

 When you strip away the size of your bank account, following, or IQ, you’re left with the true measure of your worth- the size of your heart (metaphorically speaking, of course).
-If you ask me, I think a big heart beats a big bank account or brains any day!
+If you ask me, I think a big heart beats a big bank account or brain any day!

 How to be a better person overall

 The very fact that you’re looking for some guidance to change how you treat people means you’re heading in the right direction.
 We’re all guilty of occasionally acting superior, of being a little smug or arrogant.
 Admitting that every last one of us has room for improvement is the first step to becoming a better person.
-The following tips will help keep you on that right path.
+The following tips will help keep you on the right path.

 Follow the Golden Rule

-Contrary to popular believe, the Golden Rule isn’t just a biblical concept, it’s a cornerstone in many religions and philosophies worldwide.
+Contrary to popular belief, the Golden Rule isn’t just a biblical concept, it’s a cornerstone in many religions and philosophies worldwide.
 The rule is beautiful in its simplicity- treat others the way you want to be treated.
 I’d actually change it to “Treat others the way you want your child to be treated.”
 We tend to let others treat us badly, but roar into action like the mama and papa bears that we are when our kids are involved.

 Think before you speak (or type)